-Rose Senior Living has been singularly focused on preparedness planning for coronavirus/COVID-19.
-We know that this disease dramatically impacts older adults—the people we serve.
+Rose Senior Living continues its focus on the health and safety of those we serve and our team members.
+We know that COVID-19 most dramatically impacts older adults—the people we serve.
 The risk increases at age 60, with the highest incidence of risk at age 80 and above.

 We have had an interdisciplinary Health Safety Team working full time since late February to lead our ongoing safety measures, as we continue to learn more about this virus.
 And we continue to actively follow infection control protocols and other guidelines provided by the Centers for Disease Control and Prevention (CDC), the Centers for Medicare and Medicaid Services (CMS), and our local and state health agencies.